enfold/collective.sentry/README.txt

 Javascript
 ----------

-GetSentry also supports reporting Javascript errors, and collective.sentry provides support for this as well.
+Sentry also supports reporting Javascript errors, and collective.sentry provides support for this as well.
 Just go to the error_log control panel (or ZMI), enable the checkbox for "Track Javascript Errors", and that's it, collective.sentry will handle the rest.
-In order to get the most out of the Javascript report, you can use Sourcemaps[0] with your Javascript files, since GetSentry supports them[1] Also, if the checkbox for JS tracking is not enabled, you can set the GETSENTRY_TRACK_JS environment variable in order to enable JS tracking.
+In order to get the most out of the Javascript report, you can use Sourcemaps[0] with your Javascript files, since Sentry supports them[1] Also, if the checkbox for JS tracking is not enabled, you can set the GETSENTRY_TRACK_JS environment variable in order to enable JS tracking.